sinaro/prs-training-uio/README.md

 # See which SNP(s) is a duplicate in the .bim file
 cd  ~/prstrain/1000G
 cut -f 2 1000G_phase3_common_norel.bim | sort | uniq -d > 1.dups
 # You see one SNP was duplicated.
 You can remove this SNP pair from the genetics data using PLINK.
 Use "out" to create new PLINK binary files.
-Easier to copy plink binary here to work with.
+# Easier to copy plink binary to this directory to work with.
+# Note that the plink binary files need to be treated all together with plink.
+You cannot, and should not, for instance, treat .bim file as a text file to manipulate!
 ./plink --bfile 1000G_phase3_common_norel --exclude 1.dups --make-bed --out 1000G_phase3_common_norel.nodup
 ```
 * Clumping of SNPs <br/>